deepakarorawins/notes/README.md

 Please be aware there are currently no Quick Fixes available to automatically inject these new instructions when a “Plugin Execution Not Covered” error marker is found.

+### Chrome Driver
+Issue: - “chromedriver” cannot be opened because the developer cannot be verified.

+Solution: - This trick will work with any other file also
+* Ctrl + Click the chromdriver file.
+* Select Open on shortcut menu.
+* Click Open on the dialog.